 - In 2013, RCEA finalized the RePower Humboldt Strategic Plan which further evaluated and reaffirmed the goal of Humboldt County meeting the majority of its electricity needs as well as a significant portion of its heating and transportation energy needs from local renewable resources by 2030.

 - In 2016, RCEA’s Board adopted CCE Launch Period guidelines calling for the program to “Maximize the use of local local renewable energy while providing competitive rates to customers.”

 - On March 28, 2019, RCEA’s Board adopted the target of a 100% clean and renewable electricity power generation mix for RCEA’s community choice energy program by 2025.
 Updates to CAPE are expected to be made by the end of 2019 to incorporate this new timeline.

-- RCEA began seeking comments from the public on the Preliminary CAPE update on June 22.
-There will be an opportunity to provide comments on a Complete Draft CAPE in October 2019.
+- June 22, 2019 RCEA invited the public to submit comments on an update to its primary strategic planning document, the Preliminary CAPE .
+There will be an opportunity to provide comments on a Complete Draft in October 2019.